Search

 Don’t let checks sit in the mailbox for long periods.
 Pick up your mail promptly after delivery.

 Put outgoing mail in the mailbox close to the typical pickup time.
-Blue USPS mailboxes are labeled with the times mail is picked up.
+USPS collection boxes are labeled with the times mail is picked up.

 If you drop checks at the post office, walk inside and leave them in one of the indoor mail slots for increased protection.
-The blue mailboxes outside post offices are susceptible to break-ins.
+The collection boxes outside post offices are susceptible to break-ins.

 Vacation Holds